-I don’t know about you but I have spent far too many moment running from reality.
+I don’t know about you but I have spent far too many moments running from reality.
 It angers me to know how much energy I have wasted protecting myself from my healing process.
 This anger is good though, I can use it to be a loving but stern voice as I attempt to run away from myself in the future.
 I get to use it to help me grow.

 I invite you to do the same.
-If you are caught up in anger, or finding other ways to numb yourself from emotion, please stop.
+If you are caught up in anger or finding other ways to numb yourself from emotion, please stop.
 Set aside some time, create a sacred space to do some feeling.
 You will not regret it.